-A comforter needs to tumble and bounce around freely inside a dryer, so we recommend a model at least twice the size of your washer.
+A comforter needs to tumble and bounce around freely inside a commercial grade residential dryer, so we recommend a model at least twice the size of your washer.
 If you don’t live in a polluted area, air-drying your comforters offers the most cost-efficient choice.

 A comforter requires two to three rinse cycles to remove 100% of the detergent and soap in its inner layers.
 It also needs low heat drying with periodic repositioning to eliminate the wet spots the machine might miss.
-Altogether, the process takes at least three hours.
+Altogether, the process takes at least three hours to completely dry.

 Spray Zout or Shout directly onto new stains.
 If you spot tough stains like blood, wine, and coffee, use OxiClean for an overnight spot-soak.
 Rub opposing sides of the stained fabric together to lift the stains before putting the comforter in a washing machine.

-Place your comforter in a washing machine on a delicate cycle with warm or cold water and one of our recommended detergents.
+Place your comforter in a washing machine on a delicate cycle with cold or warm water and one of our recommended detergents.
 When it finishes, put it through a rinse cycle with no fabric softeners or soap to remove detergent residue from its inner layers.
 Readjust your comforter a few times per rinse cycle to eliminate folded or hidden spots that your machine might miss.

-Machine wash and spot treat your comforter repeatedly until you erase all traces of stains and blemishes because they will set once you place it in the dryer.
+Machine wash and spot treat your comforter repeatedly until you erase all traces of stains and blemishes because they will set once you place them in a commercial dryer.

 If the stains do not respond to your treatments, get some professional help.

-Place your comforter in a dryer on low to medium heat.
+Place your comforter in a large capacity dryer on low to medium heat.
 Reposition and remove clumps every 20 to 30 minutes to ensure thorough drying.